A failed trip up Mt Bailey

 Looking at Mt Thielsen

-But there was a lot of snow.
-And it just kept getting deeper.
+But the snow kept getting deeper.
 By the time we made it to the ski cabin, it was to mid shin.

 View of the ski cabin, including a ladder that's helpful to reach the higher floors when there's a lot snow

-The cabin itself was fairly rustic, but in a good way.
-It’d have been a colder night than camping in our hammocks, but not an unpleasant one.
+The cabin itself was rustic in a good way.
+It’d have been a colder night than camping in our hammocks a few thousand feet lower, but not an unpleasant one.

 We continued on.